hannibal002/SkyHanni/CONTRIBUTING.md

         - The mod has, according to Hypixel rules, illegal features ("cheat mod/client").
         - If you can improve the existing feature in a meaningful way.
 - All new classes should be written in Kotlin, with a few exceptions:
-    - Config files in `at.hannibal2.skyhanni.config.features`
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`
+- Future JSON data objects should be made in kotlin and placed in the directory `at.hannibal2.skyhanni.data.jsonobjects`
+- Config files should be made in **Kotlin**.
+    - There may be legacy config files left as Java files, however they will all be ported eventually.
 - New features should be made in Kotlin objects unless there is a specific reason for it not to.
     - If the feature needs to register Forge/Fabric events, uses SkyHanni events or creates repo patterns, annotate the feature classs it with `@SkyHanniModule`
     - This will automatically register all events to the respective event bus, and loads the repo patterns.